 The Insurance and Reinsurance Law Review: India

 Insurance and reinsurance companies and insurance intermediaries in India are regulated by the Insurance Regulatory and Development Authority of India (IRDAI).
 The primary legislation governing the Indian insurance sector is the Insurance Act 1938 (the Insurance Act) and the Insurance Regulatory and Development Authority Act 1999 (the IRDA Act).
-At present India has 24 life insurers, 27 general insurers and seven stand-alone health insurers, 23 third-party administrators, 483 insurance brokers, 22 web aggregators, four insurance repositories, 587 corporate agents and numerous insurance agents.
-There are nine foreign reinsurer branches in India, including the branch office of Lloyd's of London set up under the IRDAI (Lloyd's India) Regulations 2016 (the Lloyd's India Regulations).
+At present, India has 24 life insurers, 28 general insurers and seven stand-alone health insurers, 20 third-party administrators, 524 insurance brokers, 23 web aggregators, four insurance repositories, about 587 corporate agents and numerous insurance agents.
+There are 10 foreign reinsurer branches in India, including the branch office of Lloyd's of London set up under the IRDAI (Lloyd's India) Regulations 2016 (the Lloyd's India Regulations).
 In addition, at present, there is one reinsurance company in India: the government-owned General Insurance Corporation, which has been granted registration by the IRDAI.

 Foreign investment in insurance intermediaries is permitted up to 100 per cent.
 However, certain restrictions on, inter alia, payments to related parties, repatriation of dividends and board composition are applicable to insurance intermediaries with majority foreign investment.

-The year 2020 has been a relatively busy year for the Indian insurance sector with the widespread impact of the covid-19 pandemic and several regulatory changes being introduced by the insurance regulator with the aims of stabilising the insurance market and ensuring protection of policyholders' interests.
+The year 2021 has been a relatively busy year for the Indian insurance sector with the continued impact of the covid-19 pandemic and several regulatory changes being introduced by the insurance regulator with the aims of stabilising the insurance market and ensuring protection of policyholders' interests.

 i The insurance regulator